Rheisen/bconf/README.md

 ### Why `bconf`

 `bconf` provides tooling to write your configuration package by package.
 With `bconf`, configuration lives right alongside the code that needs it.
-This makes it so that configuration is more easily re-used and composible by multiple applications (just like your packages should be).
+This also makes it so that configuration is more easily re-used and composible by multiple applications (just like your packages should be).

 `bconf` accomplishes this with `bconf.FieldSets`, which provide a namespace and logical grouping for related